World Cup in London: Uruguay

 To run out an old football cliché, it was a game of two halves.

-I spent the first half in a quiet café; the second half in a more excited café.
+I spent the first half in a quiet café; the second half in a more excited café - with drums and tambourines

-And in both venues, the fans were loud and lively when Algeria scored, but sat quietly chatting for the rest of the time.
-A bit too cool for school, they were.
+In both venues, the fans were loud and lively when Algeria scored, but sat quietly chatting for the rest of the time.
+Cool for school, they were.

 Much like the Colombia match in Elephant and Castle, as I was standing on the street, people passing by add to it all.